dihedron/netcheck/README.md

 On Windows systems it tries to load the defaults from a file called `netcheck.conf`, in YAML format, in the following paths: `./netcheck.conf`, `~/netcheck.conf`.

-The file containing the default values that is installed alongsite the application under `/etc` is in the sources toot directory:
+The file containing the default values, that is installed alongsite the application under `/etc`, is in the sources root directory:

 ```yaml
 timeout: 2s           # fail a check after 2 seconds without response